HighInBC/SolderOven/README.md

 ###External temperature sensor

-A port to attach a DS18B20 temperature sensor is available.
-This is used to monitor the temperature of the relay and its housing.
+A port to attach one or more DS18B20 temperature sensors is available.
+This is used to monitor the temperature of the relay and its housing, further sensors can be added as it is a 1-wire protocol.
 Has a built in 4.7K pull-up resistor on the data pin for the 1-wire interface.

 ###Relay output